 - = $7 million / $1 million

 Following are various advantages which include the following:

 - Because of the simplicity in the calculation of gross income multiplier, it has gained a lot of academic attention while it is also used practically to determine whether a particular property is receiving a good deal.

 - It can be related to stock valuation since the ratio of this multiplier is the current value of the property divided by net operating income of the property can be very well connected with the traditional price/earnings ratio.
 Hence it is based upon commonly used concepts.

 - The concept of gross income multiplier is neither old nor much newer concept since it is being used in property and real estate valuation for decades nor hence it has gained a lot of usefulness by so many owners and individuals and is used in their day-to-day valuation over the period of time.

 - It is very well relative to the current market and demand-supply conditions since the calculation makes it clear that with the rise in the value of the property in the market the gross income multiplier increases, while with a reduction in the annualized rate of return or income from the property gross income multiplier tends to decrease.

-- Since GIM doesn’t take into consideration is operating expenses it is very easy to calculate the gross income multiplier of a property that is already sold out against any other methods like Cap Rate.
+- Since GIM doesn’t take into consideration is operating expenses it is very easy to calculate the gross income multiplier of a property that is already sold out against any other methods like Capitalization rate.

 The different limitations and drawbacks include the following: